jordansissel/sysadvent/2011/03/article.md

 One caveat with doing this with the web is the number of technologies required to make it happen.
-In the terminal, a button was as easy as a simple `dialog` invocation, but you'll need a web server, html, and some code to make it happen at a minimum.
+In the terminal, a button was as easy as a simple `dialog` invocation, but you'll need a web server, html, and some code to make it happen.
 Luckily there's lots of open source tools available to make building this quicker.

-I'll start with a simple example that uses Ruby, [Sinatra](http://www.sinatrarb.com/) and [Bootstrap](http://twitter.github.com/bootstrap/), but you can use any tool that helps you get the job done.
+I'll start with a simple example that has a button restart Apache.
+I'll use Ruby, [Sinatra](http://www.sinatrarb.com/) and [Bootstrap](http://twitter.github.com/bootstrap/) for this, but you can use any tool that helps you get the job done.

     require "rubygems"
     require "sinatra"